Why These Sights Make the Cut…

 Kyaiktiyo: Golden Rock

-Famous for its delicately grazed ceramic, Sulamani Pagoda is situated in the central of Bagan Plains, an ideal place to watch sunrise.
+Famous for its delicately grazed ceramic, Sulamani Pagoda is situated in the central of Bagan Plains, an ideal place to watch the sunrise.

 Gatsby’s Tip: Save up the money for a balloon flight, you can watch balloons floating over your head while standing on top of this pagoda.